mpaulgreen/nvidia-kserve-poc/nim-runtime-published/a100/24.05/pvc/readme.md

+# Please dont use these manifests and NVIDA is still investigating on the issue of model downloads

 # Scenario - Download the model to a PVC first then serve the model using KServe
 ## Download the model
 ```